-Zero by Kathryn Otoshi offers Countless Treats
+Zero by Kathryn Otoshi offers countless treats for children

 Kathryn Otoshi’s picture book, One, was a delight from cover to cover and won many awards.
 Her latest picture book is titled, Zero and it will certainly be a strong contender as well.